 Dr. Gardner began working at UT Southwestern in the Dean’s Office of the Graduate School of Biomedical Sciences in 2006 creating a grant support office for all basic science institutional training grants, writing and providing institutional information and data to faculty who have chosen to apply for or renew NIH T32 grants.
 At the same time, Dr. Gardner joined the efforts that were underway to recruit the top outstanding undergraduates in the country to pursue their Ph.D. studies here at UT Southwestern.
-As an assistant dean, she now oversees the application and admission process for U.S. applicants to the graduate school and designs, produces and writes content for the website in addition to providing institutional grant support and managing state-mandated reviews of the 10 Ph.D. programs.
+As assistant dean, she oversees the recruiting, application and admission process for applicants to the Graduate School of Biomedical Sciences and advises trainees on wellbeing initiatives.

 - Graduate School

 - Molecular Biology

 - Group on Graduate Research Education and Training (GREAT Group) (2011)